griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/02_concepts.md

 4. View the image
     * Once the image is generated, we'll want to do something with it.
 In this case, we can open the image to view it.

-The flow of will look like:
+The flow of tasks will look like:

 ``` mermaid
 graph LR